 Mapping Your Study Abroad Experience as a CANES Major

 At this point, most students are just beginning to explore their interest areas and find out where their skills and talents are best utilized.
-Anyone having an interest in ancient languages and cultures is encouraged to take courses in relevant fields, including Art History, Biblical Hebrew, Classics, Greek, History, Latin, Literature, Philosophy, and Political Science.
+Anyone having an interest in ancient languages and cultures is encouraged to take courses in relevant fields; consider Art History, Classics, Greek, History, Integrated Liberal Studies, Latin, Philosophy, and Political Science.
 The more familiar students are with the ancient world, the more prepared they will be to begin considering how an experience abroad fits into their academic plans.
 IAP hosts a number of open advising events and information sessions every semester, so make sure to attend some of these events to begin exploring options, gathering information, and finding resources.

 By this point, many students are more comfortable identifying which majors or certificates fit their goals best.
 They are also developing a better sense of what it means to be fully engaged in a particular area of study.
-During the second year of college, it is best to begin exploring study abroad programs in Greece, Italy, and those associated with the Ancient Near East.
 Students will want to consider specific locations, length of programs, language of instruction, size of the college or university, academic rigor and course offerings, internship opportunities, and housing options.
 All of these factors contribute to determining the best fit for students’ educational expectations.
-Students will also need to spend time with their academic advisors making certain that the programs they are most interested in offer courses that keep them on track to completing their degrees in four years.
+Students will also need to spend time with their academic advisors making certain the programs they are most interested in offer courses that keep them on track for completing their degree in four years.

 The final year of a student’s college career can be an exciting time to go abroad.
 Most students have a very well-developed sense of themselves, their interest areas, strengths, and future career goals.
 Electing to go abroad at this point can solidify plans as well as allow for special experiences such as internships that play a part in career exploration.
 As an intern nearing graduation, students can be appealing candidates to hire.
 These experiences also lead to opportunities for networking and informational interviews.
 If students majoring in Classical Humanities are considering study abroad during their senior year, they must plan to take the capstone course spring semester of their junior year.